BRAMPTON YOUTH & CALEDON YOUTH HOUSE LEAGUE INFORMATION & REGISTRATIONUpdated Tuesday April 9, 2019 by Brampton North Soccer.

 Serving Brampton Youth and Caledon Youth players ages 3 to 16

-FOR BOYS & GIRLS BETWEEN 3 - 16 (must turn 5 before the end of the soccer season and must still be 17 at the end of the soccer season)
+FOR BOYS & GIRLS BETWEEN 3 - 16 (must turn 5 before end of the current year and must still be 17 at the end of the soccer season)

 House League is a recreational soccer program that focuses on learning the basic soccer skills, fair and equal playing time, good sportsmanship, enthusiasm and making fun memorable experiences for all.